Axia-Tech/AXIA-wiki/docs/learn/learn-common-good-chains.md

 the value of the allychain slot and distribute it across all members of the network.

 Public utility chains will always be fully aligned with their Relay Chain stakeholder base.
-This means that they will adopt the Relay Chain's native token (i.e. AXC or LUNAR) as their native token and respect any messages incoming from the Relay Chain and system level allychains at face value.
+This means that they will adopt the Relay Chain's native token (i.e. AXC) as their native token and respect any messages incoming from the Relay Chain and system level allychains at face value.

-Some examples of potential public utility chains are bridges, AXC/LUNAR-denominated smart contract platforms, and [generic asset chains](#statemint).
+Some examples of potential public utility chains are bridges, AXC-denominated smart contract platforms, and [generic asset chains](#statemint).

 Public utility allychains would typically grant privileged business logic to AXIA’s governance.